markobilanovic/URFHybridStats/README.md

 Finally, at the top of the screen there is a button that leads us to the second window.

 Second window contains a map of the world with the most notable heroes during ultra rapid fire mode.
 When you hover over heroes siluete it shows some interesting stats and a little something about heroes background.
 Shaco you will find more difficult to catch since he was more difficult to catch during this mode :)

+##Other stuff
+Project descriptions:
+1. LoL_URF_HybridStats_vs12 - main application
+2. GetURFMatches - script that has been used for collecting matche ids

+Makers of this ultra mega giga rapid application description:
+1. Levai Aleksandar
+2. Bilanovic Marko